Electric boom and flowers in bloom at Auto Shanghai 2023

 Bringing creative ideas to life isn't always easy.
 Keeping them alive can be even harder.
 With only weeks to bring a field of flowers into the technical space of an electric car launch, our teams were put to the test.
 Here's how they did it.

 Year after year, Auto Shanghai manages to hold its position as the largest motor show in China.
-This year, the biannual car show returned with an electric bang.With more than 1000 exhibitors, the event saw representation from legacy automakers as well as electric newcomers, supercars, tech giants, and green energy suppliers – even cars with internal combustion engines.
-(We can't say for sure, but the crowd seemed thinner in that part of the building…)But with thousands of car makers and car models, how do you make your booth stand out from the crowd?
+This year, the biannual car show returned with an electric bang.With more than 1,000 exhibitors, the event saw representation from legacy automakers as well as electric newcomers, supercars, tech giants, and green energy suppliers - even cars with internal combustion engines.
+(We can't say for sure, but the crowd seemed thinner in that part of the building…)But with thousands of car makers and car models, how does one make one's stand stand out from the crowd?
+(Tongue twisters are on the house).
 Well, we added thousands, tens of thousands, amounting to hundreds of thousands of… flowers to the mix.
 90,000 red tulips, give or take.The idea?
-To place our cars among an organic, yet organized, expression of beauty.
-One that presents an alternative to the architectural and the artificial that are often prevalent in automotive.
+To place our cars amongst an organic, yet organized, expression of beauty.
+One that presents an alternative to the architectural and artificial that are often prevalent in automotive.
 From bulb to blossom

-Although building the event booth was not without its setbacks – with thousands of flowers succumbing to the heat of the event halls – come show day, Polestar 4 was unveiled amid perfect rows of red tulips.Watch the run-up to Auto Shanghai 2023 in the film above or on our YouTube channel.
+Although building the event stand wasn't without its setbacks - with thousands of flowers succumbing to the heat of the event halls - come show day, Polestar 4 was unveiled amid perfect rows of red tulips.Watch the run-up to Auto Shanghai 2023 in the film above or on our YouTube channel.

 Navigating the future: autonomous driving pleasure